-Spain passes China in infections; Trump extends US lockdown
+Spain’s hospitals at breaking point as infections pass China

 “We want to make sure that we don’t prematurely think we’re doing so great,” Fauci said.

-The U.S. now has more than 143,000 infections and 2,500 deaths, according to Johns Hopkins University, while around the world almost 725,000 people are infected.
-The true number of cases is thought to be considerably higher because of testing shortages and mild illnesses that have gone unreported.
+The U.S. now has more than 143,000 infections and 2,500 deaths, according to Johns Hopkins University, while around the world more than 735,000 people are infected.

 Moscow went on its own lockdown Monday as all of Russia braced for sweeping nationwide restrictions.

-Russian President Vladimir Putin has asked all citizens to stay at home and Moscow Mayor Sergei Sobyanin began enforcing a strict lockdown for all city residents except those in essential sectors.
+The Russian capital of 13 million accounts for more than 1,200 of the country’s 1,836 coronavirus cases.

-“The extremely negative turn of events we are seeing in the largest European and U.S. cities causes extreme concern about the life and health of our citizens,” Sobyanin said.
+“The extremely negative turn of events we are seeing in the largest European and U.S. cities causes extreme concern about the life and health of our citizens,” Moscow Mayor Sergei Sobyanin said.

-He said an electronic monitoring system will be used to control residents’ compliance with the lockdown and warned “we will steadily tighten the necessary controls.”

-Italy has reported 97,689 infections and 10,779 deaths, but said the number of positive cases in the last day increased just 5.4%, and the number of deaths have shifted down about 10% a day since Friday.

-‘’These are big changes that reflect the fact the health system is responding and of the impact of the measures that have been put in place,” said Dr. Luca Richeldi, a lung specialist, told reporters. ‘’We are saving lives by staying at home, by maintaining social distance, by traveling less and by closing schools.”

-Experts say the critical situations in hospitals in Italy and Spain will be soon heading toward the United States.
+Experts say the critical situations seen in hospitals in Italy and Spain will be soon heading toward the United States.

-Coronavirus patient Andrea Napoli, 33, told The Associated Press he didn’t remotely expect that he would be hospitalized, struggling for his life from the virus, since he was a young, very fit man.
-But what he saw at a Rome hospital shocked him.
+Coronavirus patient Andrea Napoli, 33, told The Associated Press he didn’t remotely expect that he would be hospitalized, struggling for his life, since he was young and fit.
+But what he saw shocked him.

-While he was being treated, three patients died in his ward.
+While he was being treated in Rome, three patients died in his ward.
 He saw doctors stressed and exhausted from the long hours, out of breath from pushing equipment around, dressed in protective masks, suits and gloves.

 ‘’What I saw was a lot, a lot of pain.
 It was very hard,’’ Napoli said. ‘’I heard screams from the other rooms, constant coughing from the other rooms.’’

-Cases across Africa rose closer to 5,000 in 46 countries.
-Zimbabwe began a three-week lockdown Monday and more cities across the continent were shut down.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough.
-But for others, especially older adults and people with existing health problems, the virus can cause severe symptoms like pneumonia and can be fatal.
-More than 152,000 people have recovered.
+But for others, especially older adults and people with existing health problems, the virus can cause severe symptoms like pneumonia and be fatal.
+More than 156,000 people have recovered, according to Johns Hopkins.

 China’s National Health Commission on Monday reported 31 new COVID-19 cases, among them just one domestic infection.
-At the peak of China’s restrictions, some 700 million people were in areas ordered to stay home, but those rules are easing.
+At the peak of China’s restrictions, some 700 million people were ordered to stay home, but those rules are easing.

 New York state remained the epicenter of the U.S. outbreak, with the vast majority of the deaths in New York City.
 But infections were spiking not only in cities but in Midwestern towns and Rocky Mountain ski havens.
 West Virginia reported its first death, leaving only two states — Hawaii and Wyoming — with none linked to COVID-19.

-The virus is moving fast through nursing homes, assisted living facilities and other places for vulnerable people, spreading “like fire through dry grass,” New York Gov. Andrew Cuomo said.
+The virus is moving fast through nursing homes and other places for vulnerable people, spreading “like fire through dry grass,” New York Gov. Andrew Cuomo said.

+Britain’s National Health Service said EasyJet and Virgin Atlantic were asking cabin crew who have been laid off — especially those with first aid training — to see if they would work in makeshift hospitals under the supervision of doctors and nurses.

+Britain’s political elite have been hit hard by the coronavirus pandemic, with the country’s prime minister, health minister, chief English medical director and Brexit negotiator all testing positive and in isolation, as well as the heir to the throne, Prince Charles.

+Cases across Africa rose close to 5,000 in 46 countries.
+Zimbabwe began a three-week lockdown Monday and more cities across the continent were shut down.

-The pandemic is also taking its toll economically around the world.
+The pandemic was also taking a harsh economical toll around the world.

 A lockdown in India covering the country’s 1.3 billion people has put day laborers out of work and left families struggling to eat.
-With no jobs, those living in the country’s crowded cities are walking back to their native villages.
+With no jobs, those in the country’s crowded cities are walking back to their native villages.

-Cases across Africa rose closer to 5,000 in 46 countries.
-Zimbabwe began a three-week lockdown Monday and more cities across the continent were shut down.

 In Europe, budget airline EasyJet grounded its entire fleet of aircraft — parking all 344 planes — amid a collapse in demand due to the COVID-19 crisis.

-Japanese automaker Toyota Motor Corp. announced that its auto plants in Europe will halt production at least until April 20.
+Japanese automaker Toyota Motor Corp. halted production at its auto plants in Europe at least until April 20.
 Toyota has facilities in France, Great Britain, Czechoslovakia, Poland, Turkey and Portugal.
-At the same time, all its plants in China resumed normal production Monday, spokeswoman Kayo Doi said.
+All its plants in China resumed production Monday.

 Asian markets started the week with fresh losses.
 Japan’s benchmark fell nearly 3% and other regional markets were mostly lower.
-Shares in Australia, however, surged 7% after the government promised more recession-fighting stimulus.

-Australia announced a 130 billion Australian dollar ($80 billion) plan to subsidize businesses, paying up to 6 million people a minimum wage for the next six months.
+Shares in Australia, however, surged 7% after the government promised 130 billion Australian dollars ($80 billion) to pay up to 6 million workers the minimum wage for the next six months.

 “We want to keep the engine of our economy running through this crisis,” said Australian Prime Minister Scott Morrison.

-Rising reported from Berlin; Miller reported from Washington.
+Rising reported from Berlin; Isachenkov reported from Moscow.
 Associated Press writers around the world contributed to this report.

 Follow AP news coverage of the coronavirus pandemic at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak